AmitSurpur/AnalogCNN/README.md

 ### 2.1 Current-Steering Digital-to-Analog Converters (8-bit and 4-bit DACs)

 The DACs convert binary digital values to analog currents, essential for initiating the convolution operation.
-This project includes an 8-bit DAC multiplier and a 4-bit DAC multiplier to explore the trade-offs in precision and power consumption.
+This project includes an 8-bit DAC multiplier testing and a 4-bit DAC multiplier testing to explore the trade-offs in precision and power consumption.

 **Schematic (8-bit Current Steering DAC):**
 ![8-bit Current Steering DAC](8bit_dac.png)